 - ‘Leche’- means milk – referring to dairy milk.

 - ‘Sin leche’ means that the product is dairy free.

 - Bio label – the product is bio/organic.

 - Almendras – Almond

 - Arroz – Rice

-You will definitely see Canarian Aloe Vera products selling everywhere.
+Other stuff: You will definitely see Canarian Aloe Vera products selling everywhere.
 I bought at least one 100ml aloe shampoo which was very nice!
 I would have liked to buy some body creams as well but I left with only the Babaria Cannabis seed oil hand cream.
 It was nice to see that many products had a cruelty-free label.
 If you want to shop for accessories and clothes I would recommend Koala Bay.
 I loved the stuff they had at the shop in Morro Jable, plus good music playing, friendly staff, awesome clothes, shoes and accessories.